Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 Can you enroll in a Medigap plan even if you have employer coverage at a large employer, just to be sure?

+This would be a waste of money.
 A Medigap cannot pay for anything unless Medicare is your primary insurance.
 The insurance company’s application will ask if you are still employed.
-When they see that you have large group coverage, they may reject your application because they know it will be of no use to you and it would be pointless to waste money on a policy you can’t use.
+When they see that you have large group coverage, they may reject your application because they know it will be of no use to you.
 Medicare and employer coverage will be good enough coverage.

 Retiree Coverage